Giveth/devouch-discord-bot/README.md

-# Deovuch Admin Discord Bot
+# DeVouch Admin Discord Bot

 A specialized Discord bot that helps Deovuch administrators identify and verify Giveth projects that have received sufficient vouches from a specific organization on the DeVouch platform.